 Nature in the AONB - Stories from our year - Colette Beckham, Cornwall AONB Partnership Manager

 Questions and Answers Session

 12.15 Locally Sourced Lunch

 Planning Surgery* - during lunch delegates can speak to Jim Wood, Cornwall AONB Planning Officer about local planning issues max 5 mins per delegate (*prior booking essential)

-Tour of Goonhilly Earth Station* – during lunch delegates can book on a short guided tour of Goonhilly Earth Station, led by Shaun Richardson, Goonhilly Estate Manager.
-An interesting and informative tour of the work taking place at the Earth Station and will include walking outside around the estate (*prior booking essential)
+Tour of Goonhilly Earth Station* – (NOW FULLY BOOKED) during lunch delegates can book on a short guided tour of Goonhilly Earth Station, led by Shaun Richardson, Goonhilly Estate Manager.
+An interesting and informative tour of the work taking place at the Earth Station and will include walking outside around the estate (*prior booking essential - now fully booked)